 The El Paso Center offers degrees in business administration, Christian studies, criminal justice and general studies.
-Students may also choose to pursue a Master of Business Administration or Master of Arts in Theology and Minstry or in Youth Ministry degrees.
+Students may also choose to pursue a Master of Business Administration, Master of Education in Sports Wellness and Leadership or Master of Arts in Theology and Minstry or in Youth Ministry degrees.
 Dual credit courses are also available.